anthonyshew/devtionary/README.md

-# Welcome!
-## Welcome to the developer's dictionary that you have always needed!
+# Welcome to the developer's dictionary that you have always needed!

 https://devtionary.app